edsonportosilva/OptiCommPy/paper/paper.md

 ---

 # Summary
-OptiCommPy, an open-source Python package designed for simulating optical communication systems and subsystems.
+OptiCommPy is an open-source Python package designed for simulating optical communication systems and subsystems.
 OptiCommPy is freely accessible, providing researchers, students, and engineers with the option to simulate various optical communication systems at the physical layer.
 Additionally, the toolbox incorporates numerous digital signal processing (DSP) algorithms, particularly essential for coherent optical systems.

 # Statement of need